CookieVortex/ProjectZomboid/README.md

 LOG  : General, 1702763929761> 616 233 587> PipeBomb found Marginal 192.168.1.***.
 # Updates
 Now it’s easier to work with self-written methods, I moved them to a separate file and connected them to the main one
+# Updates
+Results: Automatic creation of a folder and file inside for the administrator, in which you create a list for those objects that cannot be used by ordinary players
+If a player uses this object, a ban occurs on the server by IP and player name 🙄
 ![Screenshot_4](https://github.com/CookieVortex/ProjectZomboid/assets/24642100/947a1421-2aba-4442-8f20-dd0112c5802d)
 ![Screenshot_3](https://github.com/CookieVortex/ProjectZomboid/assets/24642100/a1567d61-1120-4cf0-bf5d-92a8355dc2da)
 ![Screenshot_2](https://github.com/CookieVortex/ProjectZomboid/assets/24642100/21a6096a-3884-4c5d-a5a9-31cc551c9761)